circleci/circleci-docs/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug Report
+name: Bug
-about: Report a technical problem with the site
+about: Report a technical problem
 ---

 # Location